 Geocoding phase: Complete.

-You're now presented with the option to: Customize the Tooltip (which we'll tackle next) or Open the Map view (image J).
-For now, choose Open map to see the default view.
+You are now presented with the settings (optional) to: Customize the Tooltip or Open the Map app (image J).
+For now, choose Open map to see the default app.

-When you click on any marker, you'll be presented with a plain-vanilla tooltip displaying the city & country (image K).
+When you click on any marker, you'll be presented with a plain-vanilla tooltip displaying the city and the country (image K).
 You can choose to accept this default or you could further customize your Tooltip to enhance it.